16 Nov “We All Have a Chance to Listen”: A Chat with Evelyn Glennie

 We all have our space—and our dignified space—and that has to be respected.
 So, that was really important for me.
 So, nothing as regards to the respect of that person would change, whether someone could verbally communicate or not.

 And of course, I had watched videos of people who have had incredible experiences working with dementia, and how physical they can become, and I felt that I just simply wasn’t at that point.
 I didn’t feel comfortable stroking someone’s face or going up really close to their face or stroking their arm to such a big degree.
-I was prepared to touch their hand or to touch their arm, but not, you know, have that sort of strong physical sense.
+I was prepared to touch their hand or to touch their arm, but not have that sort of strong physical sense.

 And, so, yeah.
 I just had to listen to myself as well—listen to what felt right also for me—in order to make sense of the situation.